MatthewHeun/TextMate_for_LaTeX/README.md

 edit LaTeX documents.

 I created this document to remember my setup and all the fantastic ways that TextMate can be configured and used for editing LaTeX files.
+I hope that others can find it useful, too.

 --Matthew Kuperus Heun, 2013-09-21